-The principals of Double Insight developed the Instant Pot in 2008-9 and were on the market by 2012.
-The Instant Pot pressure multi-cooker took off in 2015-6 with social media and presence in Amazon Market Place.
-“Instant Pot” is not a trade mark like Vacuum Cleaner or Bandaid – it is a brand name.
+The principals of Double Insight developed the Instant Pot pressure multi-cooker in 2008-9.
+It was on the market by 2012, and took off in 2015-6 with social media and presence in Amazon Market Place.
+“Instant Pot” is not a trade mark like Vacuum Cleaner or Bandaid.
 Instant Pot launched a sous-vide heater in 2018, and a blender early in 2019, It merged with Corelle Brand LLC in March 2019, and launched new rice cooker and air fryer appliances in time for Black Friday.

 Instant Pot markets its pressure multi-cooker as a replacement for other appliances by providing “Smart Programs” that control the cooker to work in a way equivalent to other appliances.

 Almost all other pressure multi-cookers, and many devices with a bottom element have a program or setting to brown or sauté.
 The electric skillet was a common appliance in last few decades of the 20th century.
 I recall devices with a dial contol marked with temperatures – like a dimmer switch.
 Some electric skillets had thermostat controls.